Phoenix DUI Defense Attorney (ARS 28-1381)

 On April 11, 2012, House Bill 2284 was signed into law.
 This Bill restores the jury trial rights for a first offense misdemeanor DUI charge and provides that any request for a jury trial at arraignment “shall be granted.”

-Possible Defenses for DUI, DWI
+Possible Defenses for DWI and DUI Charges in Arizona

 There are many defenses to DUI, DWI, charges.
 Don’t believe the prosecutor; there are very few hopeless cases.
 A DUI or DWI conviction has lifelong consequences, and depending on the facts surrounding the individual case, a dismissal or acquittal is possible.